dandemello/https---github.com-dandemello-myblog/content/blog/glorify/index.md

 Glorify is a great product in a huge market, so I expect them to reach something close to Calm app’s current size.

-Although the design is overall great, there are some points I would change to make it better.
-I made a more complete product breakdown on my blog, feel free to check it out!

 Thanks for reading!

 This case study was inspired by @PeteRamsey's work at https://builtformars.com/.